10 Best Taoism Books

 How to Choose from This List

 If you want one book to test whether Taoist philosophy resonates with you, start with an accessible interpretive work or a highly rated modern translation.
 If you are already committed to the practice and want a text you can return to every morning, the daily-devotional format offers structure without rigidity.
 Scholars and comparative-religion readers should gravitate toward the annotated translations that include variant readings and historical commentary.
-Finally, if you learn best through listening or need hands-free reading, the audiobook format can turn routine activities into opportunities for reflection.
+If you learn best through listening or need hands-free reading, the audiobook format can turn routine activities into opportunities for reflection.
 Whatever your path, the best Taoism book is the one you will actually open, read, and revisit.